The removal of both testes to render the male rat sterile.

 Sperm are produced in the testes and then are transported by a series of ducts until they exit the penis via the urethra.

 The testicles, in male rats, are large in comparison to the size of their body and are oval and smooth in shape.
 They are contained in two muscular sacs within the scrotum.
-In addition they have a large pad of epididymal fat as well as a pad of fat on each side of the lower abdomen which aids in preventing herniation into the intestine.
-Noted also are the large seminal vesicles that aide in partially occluding the internal inguinal ring, and helps to prevent visceral herniation.
+In addition, they have a large pad of epidydimal fat as well as a pad of fat on each side of the lower abdomen which aids in preventing herniation into the intestine.
+Noted, also, are the large seminal vesicles that aide in partially occluding the internal inguinal ring and helps to prevent visceral herniation.
 (Flecknell & Richardson, 2009) (Bennett, Rodents: soft tissue surgery, 2009; Bennett, Soft Tissue Surgery, 2012)

 Castration (neuter, orchidectomy) involves the removal of the testicle, epididymis, and part of the vas deferens.